thivatm/cu-conve/README.md

-# CU-CONVE
+# cu-conve

-CU-CONVE is a simple currency Convertion application which is being developed using ionic framework.
+cu-conve is a simple currency Conversion mobile application which is developed by using ionic framework.

 ## Learning Outcomes
 - Data binding
+- Event binding
 - HTTPClient
 - JSON Mapping
+- Asynchronous method